French Regulator Seeks To Ban Anonymous Crypto Coins

 Coingeek Claims Crippling Bitmain Debt From Anonymous Sources, Despite Having an Agenda | CryptoGlobe

 The cryptocurrency news outlet Coingeek has claimed that Bitmain, the largest manufacturer of cryptocurrency application-specific integrated circuit (ASIC) miners, is ?on the verge? of losing business relations with its sole supplier of vital circuit boards, the creatively named Taiwan Semiconductor Manufacturing Company (TSMC).
 Coingeek has claimed such on the authority of ?multiple sources close to Bitmain,? who remain anonymous.
 And while leaning on anonymous sources is sometimes fine, depending on the credibility of the medium, in this case the context of these assertions is cause for concern.
-This posting was found by us on December 27, 2018 6:25 PM.
-See www.cryptoglobe.com for more similar content.
+This article was discovered by us on December 27, 2018 6:25 PM.
+Browse www.cryptoglobe.com for more similar content.

 MasterCard Files Patent Application to Make Blockchain-Based Transactions Anonymous | CryptoGlobe

 Three MasterCard employees, Ajay Nehra, Ankur Arora, and Shashank Trivedi have recently filed an application to the United States Patent and Trademark Office for a patent that reportedly makes blockchain-based transactions completely anonymous.
 According to Finance Magnates, the patent claims it?ll be able to achieve anonymity by using an intermediary, meaning transactions wouldn?t be direct, but would be first sent to a user who then sends them to their final destination.
 The idea is seemingly comparable to that of a bitcoin tumbler, which hides transactions on the cryptocurrency?s blockchain by sending it to various addresses and bouncing it a number of times so it isn?t traceable.
-This data was obtained by us on December 27, 2018 5:51 PM.
-Browse www.cryptoglobe.com for more similar content.
+This data was retrieved by us on December 27, 2018 5:51 PM.
+Visit www.cryptoglobe.com to find more similar content.

 5 Ways to Buy Bitcoin Without Verification or ID Anonymously